 - To learn more about XRF testing, click here.

-- To see more amber glass items I have tested, click here.
+- To see more amber glass items we have tested, click here.

-- To see more Corning Visionware pieces I have tested, click here.
+- To see more Corning Visionware pieces we have tested, click here.

 Questions I have tried to answer:

-- Are certain pieces from certain years of manufacture lead-free?
+- Are certain pieces from certain years of manufacturing Lead-free?

-This lack of certainty in large part aggravated by the fact is is VERY difficult for the layperson (vs. the antique and vintage Visionware collector!) to tell the difference between old pieces and new – because the year of production does not appear to be marked on any of these pieces (at least not on any I have tested.)
+This lack of certainty is in large part aggravated by the fact that it is VERY difficult for the layperson (vs. the antique and vintage Visionware collector!) to tell the difference between old pieces and new — because the year of production does not appear to be marked on any of these pieces, at least not on any I have tested.

 So… as just one random, NON-“representative” example, today I am sharing with you the small dish shown.
-This was purchased at a Portland, Oregon Goodwill store in the summer of 2018 for $3.00.
-I think it is a soup pot (like for making French Onion Soup? or similar?)
+This was purchased at a Portland, Oregon Goodwill store in the summer of 2018 for $3.
+I think it is a soup pot (like for making French onion soup?
+Or similar?)

 The markings on the back of this piece (on the handle) are: